Honda Fit (first generation): Indonesia

 The Jazz was first imported from Japan under the name Fit in 2002 through grey import channels.
 In late 2003, Honda Prospect Motor decided to import the Jazz from Thailand.
 The Thai-imported Jazz was then launched in Indonesia on 19 February 2004.
 Overwhelming demand caused Honda Prospect Motor to assemble Jazz locally at Karawang plant in 2004, while still selling the imported Jazz i-DSI alongside the local one.
 The Honda Jazz was an instant success and became the fourth best-selling car in Indonesia.
 It was initially offered in only one trim with the 1.5 i-DSI engine mated to either a 5-speed manual or a CVT transmission.
 In early 2005, a VTEC model was offered with added rear disc brakes, ABS, EBD and airbags.
 The Jazz received its facelift in 2006.

 Philippines

-Sold as the Jazz in the Philippines from 2004 up to 2008 (1st generation).
+In the Philippines, the first-generation model was sold under the Jazz name from 2004 up to 2008.
 It is available with three trim lines: